 Introduction to Mosfet Transistor

 A metal-oxide-semiconductor FET (MOSFET, MOS-FET, or MOS FET) may be a FET (FET with an insulated gate) where the voltage determines the conductivity of the device. it’s used for switching or amplifying signals. the power to vary conductivity with the quantity of applied voltage is often used for amplifying or switching electronic signals.
-MOSFETs are now even more common than BJTs (Bipolar Junction Transistors) in digital and analog circuits.
+Nowadays, MOSFETs are used in analog and digital circuits even more frequently than BJTs.

 MOSFETs are three-terminal devices with a Gate, Drain and Source and both P-channel (P-MOS) and N-channel (N-MOS) MOSFETs are available. the most difference this point is that MOSFETs are available in two basic forms: